aaronsky/asc-swift/README.md

 ## Installation

-This project uses the Swift Package Manager.
-It supports Swift 5.9 and higher, and has minimum requirements of iOS 15, macOS 12, tvOS 15, and watchOS 8.
-It also strives to be fully supported for deployment on all other platforms outlined by Swift.org [Platform Support page](https://www.swift.org/platform-support/#deployment-only), such as the various Linux flavors and Windows.
+This project supports Swift 5.9 and higher, and has minimum requirements of iOS 15, macOS 12, tvOS 15, and watchOS 8.
+It strives to be fully supported for deployment on all other platforms outlined by Swift.org [Platform Support page](https://www.swift.org/platform-support/#deployment-only), such as the various Linux flavors and Windows.
 App Store Connect API version 3.5 and Enterprise Program 1.0 are supported.

 The package defines two products: `AppStoreConnect` and `EnterpriseProgram`.
 Each product provides the `AppStoreConnect` module, which contains the client and authentication logic, and either the `AppStoreAPI` or `EnterpriseAPI` modules, respectively.
+To integrate with App Store Connect, you would add a dependency on the `"AppStoreConnect"` product.
+To use the Enterprise Program API, add the `"EnterpriseProgram"` product as a target dependency instead.
+Finally, both products can be made dependencies of the same target without significant conflict.
+See the [invite_user](/Examples/invite_user/InviteUser.swift) sample for a rough example of this.

+### Swift Package Manager

 To use `AppStoreConnect` in your project, add the following line to the dependencies in your `Package.swift` file: